beaumanvienna/vulkan/application/lucre/sceneDescriptions/lucreSceneDescriptionSpec.md

 This specification is derived directly from:
 - Existing scene JSON files
 - The C++ scene loader and serializer implementation
-- The JC Workflow File Format document structure (used as a template)

 ---

 ## 1. Introduction

 Lucre scenes are described declaratively using JSON files.
+JSON does not allow comments.
+Do not add comments to the JSON output.
 A scene file defines **what assets exist** in a scene and **how they are placed**, but does **not** encode rendering pipelines, ECS runtime state, or GPU resources directly.

 The scene loader is responsible for: